nilbus/handoff/README.md

     or

-        rvm use jruby                               # use JRuby and its gems for packaging bundle install --deployment                 # prepare gems for deployment RAILS_ENV=production rake assets:precompile # compile assets (js, css) bundle exec warble                          # generate the war file
+        rvm use jruby-1.7.19                        # use JRuby and its gems for packaging bundle install --deployment                 # prepare gems for deployment RAILS_ENV=production rake assets:precompile # compile assets (js, css) bundle exec warble                          # generate the war file